Establishing and implementing a design system for native apps.

 Bringing order to chaos

 Due to the size and amount of tasks the app needed to perform, the Android project was split up into bite-size phases.
-For phase 1, we focused on the Class Search and Booking flows as they are the most used feature and most complex parts of the existing app.
+For phase 1, the focus was on the Class Search and Booking flows as they are the most used feature and most complex parts of the existing app.

 With the iOS app, many features and offerings were added as needed, because of that the experience became bloated with a kluge of buttons and overlays.
 Important messaging about a class would appear in unexpected places and UI elements became inconsistent with style guidelines.